createcandle/configuration-files/README.md

 # configuration-scripts
-Various configuration scripts for the Candle controller
+Various configuration scripts and files for the Candle controller